-It is now widely recognized that stress contributes to the majority of health issues and this equates to a significant amount of time and money lost in businesses, due to absence from work.
-"Mindfulness" techniques are often the first experience people have with meditation, due to its rise in popularity in recent years.
+It is now widely recognized that stress contributes to the majority of health issues, equating to a significant amount of time and money lost in businesses due to absence from work.
+Mindfulness techniques are often the first experience people have with meditation due to its rise in popularity in recent years.

-Research into TM also indicates that regular meditation within the workplace significantly improves job satisfaction and productivity.
-This would suggest that business owners would be prudent to invest in meditation programs to increase their workplace wellbeing and output.
+Research into TM from Arizona State University also indicates that regular meditation within the workplace significantly improves job satisfaction and productivity.
+This research suggests that business owners would be prudent to invest in meditation programs to increase their workplace well-being and output.